-- 1. Development of public interpretation initiatives for DoD cultural resources. - 2.
+- 1. Developing public interpretation initiatives for DoD cultural resources. - 2.
 Fostering public awareness programs and involvement in cultural resources preservation efforts both on an installation as well as in an adjacent community. - 3.
-Affiliation of the nominee(s) with civic and private cultural resources organizations and academic institutions. - 4.
-Development of partnerships with federal, state, tribal, local, and private cultural resources organizations. - 5.
-Involvement in volunteer and partnership programs, (e.g., level of participation, benefits to the nominee(s)). - 6.
+Affiliating the nominee(s) with civic and private cultural resources organizations and academic institutions. - 4.
+Developing partnerships with federal, state, tribal, local, and private cultural resources organizations. - 5.
+Being involved in volunteer and partnership programs, (e.g., level of participation, benefits to the nominee(s)). - 6.
 Examples of how CRM accomplishments of nominee(s) have improved the quality of life for nominee installation and/or surrounding communities.